How to Become a Paramedic

 Qualifications

-- Valid Paramedic license and certification.
+- Valid Paramedic license and certification in the respective region.

 - Current CPR and ACLS certifications.